senzing-garage/docker-compose-air-gapper/README.md

        Example: [save-images-example.sh](docs/save-images-example.sh)
     1. Run shell script to create TGZ file containing docker images with a script to do `docker load`.
-1. In an air-gapped enviroment:
+1. In an air-gapped environment:
     1. Uncompress the TGZ file.
     1. Run the script to perform `docker load` of the docker images.